Nigel Owens MBE is recognised as one of the world’s best rugby referees.

-He also co-presents the sports-themed Welsh language chat show ‘Bwrw’r Bar‘
+Nigel also co-presents the sports-themed Welsh language chat show ‘Bwrw’r Bar‘

 In 2011, Nigel was made a member of the Gorsedd of Bards at their National Eisteddfod in Wrexham.

-He continues to referee international rugby matches around world.
+Awarded an MBE for services to sport in June 2016, Nigel continues to referee international rugby matches around world.

-Nigel Owens is an extremely popular and entertaining after-dinner speaker.
+Off the pitch, Nigel Owens is an extremely popular and entertaining after-dinner speaker.

 “I honestly don’t think I can put into words how incredible Nigel was.
 People were in tears, he owned the room and his story was so moving and authentic”